 I am a professor of political science and international relations at Tufts University and a research fellow at Harvard University (CV here).
 My first book, Weapons of Mass Migration: Forced Displacement, Coercion, and Foreign Policy (Cornell Studies in Security Affairs, 2010) won the 2011 International Studies Association’s (ISA) Best Book of the Year Award and was twice a finalist for the Grawemeyer Award for Ideas Improving World Order.
-Weapons of Mass Migration has been translated into German (Kopp-Verlag, 2016) and Italian (LEG Edizioni, 2017), and article-length adaptations have appeared in the English, Spanish and Portuguese editions of Military Review (November/December 2016 [Eng.]; May/June 2017 [Sp. and Port.]).
+Weapons of Mass Migration has been translated into German (Kopp-Verlag, 2016), Italian (LEG Edizioni, 2017) and Estonian (Reval-Buch, forthcoming), and article-length adaptations have appeared in the English, Spanish and Portuguese editions of Military Review (November/December 2016 [Eng.]; May/June 2017 [Sp. and Port.]).
 (Capsule reviews of the hardcover and paperback English editions can be found here.)

-As a National Endowment for the Humanities Fellow, I am completing a new book, a cross-national, mixed methods study that explores the influence of rumors, conspiracy theories, propaganda, so-called "fake news" and other forms of extra-factual information (EFI) on international politics.
+With the generous support of the National Endowment for the Humanities, I am completing a new book, a cross-national, mixed methods study that explores the influence of rumors, conspiracy theories, propaganda, so-called "fake news" and other forms of extra-factual information (EFI) on international politics.
 The book is provisionally entitled Fear and Present Danger: Extra-factual Sources of Threat Conception and Proliferation.

 I am also co-author and co-editor of: